ckilb/product-designer-docs/customizations/index.md

 If you are eligible for using our [official support](/support.html) and you have some issues using the designer please make sure to disable all your customizations before contacting us - so you can be sure that the issues are not created by one of your customizations.

-## Post compilation customizations
+## Monkey Patching 🐒

 This is the recommended way if you or your colleagues have basic knowledge in programming and you don't want to spend too much time and money in developing customizations and _keeping them up to date_.
 The designer source code will not be touched.
-Instead you can still use the compiled files which are bundled into the shop plugin.
+Instead you will still use the compiled files which are bundled into the shop plugin.
-Post compilation customizations take place in _additional_ JavaScript and CSS files which will be loaded _after_ the compiled files of the designer.
-Using this way you don't _replace_ logic but _extend_ it afterwards.
+Monkey patching takes place in _additional_ JavaScript and CSS files which will be loaded _after_ the compiled files of the designer.
+Using this way you don't _replace_ logic but _patch_ it afterwards to fulfill your requirements.
 Therefore it's _not_ required to download the source code using this approach - still it's recommended to have a look into it to get a better understanding of what's happening behind the scene.